NERSC/timemory/README.md

 records and stored in a custom solution (there is zero polymorphism) and, for C++ code, extensively inlined.
-__*Functionally, the overhead is non-existant*__: sampling profilers (e.g. gperftools, VTune) at standard sampling rates barely notice the presence of TiMemory unless it is been used _very_ unwisely.
+__*Functionally, the overhead is non-existant*__: sampling profilers (e.g. gperftools, VTune) at standard sampling rates barely notice the presence of timemory unless it is been used _very_ unwisely.

 Additional tools are provided, such as hardware counters, to __*increase optimization productivity.*__